 Table XX.

 Discussion

-Elections are stressful events and this is especially so for vulnerable communities that are impacted by potential policy changes (Williams & Medlock, 2017).
+Elections are stressful events, and this is especially so for vulnerable communities that are impacted by potential policy changes (Williams & Medlock, 2017).
 The current study examined the impact of the 2020 U.S. presidential election on Latino young adults living on the U.S.-Mexico border.
-There were a number of things that made this election particularly unique.
-First, it took place during a global pandemic and during a time that El Paso was experiencing a spike in cases, hospitalizations, and deaths due to Covid-19.
-Because of the pandemic, the state of Texas (?) extended the period for early voting and relaxed requirements for mail-in voting, such that XX of all votes cast in El Paso were cast prior to election day.
+There were several reasons that made this election particularly unique.
+First, it took place during a global pandemic and during a time that El Paso was experiencing a spike in cases, hospitalizations, and deaths due to COVID-19.
+Because of the pandemic, the state of Texas extended the period for early voting and relaxed requirements for mail-in voting, such that XX of all votes cast in El Paso were cast prior to election day.
 Because of these unusual factors, it took much longer to count votes nationwide—thus, it was not clear who won the election until several days after the polls closed, instead of several hours after the polls closed as has been the case for prior elections.
 Thus, we examined how psychological outcomes fluctuated during three distinct periods of time: the week leading up to the election, the several days following the election but before the results were known, and several days following the announcement of Joe Biden as the winner of the election.